ReginaTR/ReginaTR/README.md

 #### FullStack Software Developer

 FullStack Developer specialized in Ruby on Rails, with solid experience in multinational healthcare companies and a strong ability to solve complex problems.
-Transitioning to the tech field, I bring hands-on experience in developing web applications using Ruby, Rails, PostgreSQL,and CI/CD practices, along with expertise in process optimization.
+Transitioning to the tech field, I bring hands-on experience in developing web applications using Ruby, Rails, PostgreSQL and CI/CD practices, along with expertise in process optimization.
 Committed to continuous learning, expanding knowledge in technologies such as React and Node.js to deliver modern and efficient solutions.

 * 🌍  I'm based in Brasília, Brazil